Open Enrollment is Oct 15 – Dec 7: Review Your Medicare Options for 2026

 Each year, Medicare health plans and Part D prescription drug plans can change their premiums, deductibles, cost-sharing and some benefits, or discontinue their coverage altogether.
 You need to be aware of how your plan may change, and prepare accordingly.

-• Medicare Part D changes starting in 2023 due to Inflation Reduction Act of 2022 (IRA) will:
+• Medicare Part D changes that started in 2023, 2024 and 2025 due to the Inflation Reduction Act of 2022 (IRA) will continue in 2026.
+These include:

 • See the Center for Medicare and Medicaid Services’ summary timeline for changes due to IRA over the next several years.

-• Medicare Advantage plans continue to offer supplemental benefits in 2023 – With what started in 2020, MA plans can continue to offer new health and non-health related supplemental benefits in their plans.
+• Medicare Advantage plans continue to offer supplemental benefits in 2026 – With what started in 2020, MA plans can continue to offer new health and non-health related supplemental benefits in their plans.
 These benefits can be a bit misleading as they are not necessarily offered to all enrollees; they have specific eligibility criteria and limitations; and they could overlap with Medi-Cal benefits for dually eligible beneficiaries.
 Make sure to closely review plan member Handbook, as MA plans are required to clearly spell out the eligibility requirements for any supplemental benefits.
 See our past article for more info: Tips to Navigate Medicare Advantage Plans’ New Supplemental Benefits.

 • Look for other options.
 If your health plan or drug plan is terminating its coverage, you should receive a notice by October 2 informing you of your rights and options for other coverage.
 See When Medicare Advantage Plans Terminate Coverage.

 • Be on the alert.
-Medicare health plans and prescription drug plans can start marketing their 2023 plans as of October 1, 2022.
+Medicare health plans and prescription drug plans can start marketing their 2026 plans as of October 1, 2025.
 Agents and brokers selling these plan must follow strict guidelines when marketing to you.
 Review our new novella that shares what Medicare health plans and their agents CANNOT do in their plan marketing and provides savvy tips on how to protect yourself from enrollment fraud.
 It’s available in English and Spanish.
 Report any suspected marketing or enrollment fraud or abuse to the Senior Medicare Patrol at 1-855-613-7080.

 What can I do during Open Enrollment?